JanssenProject/jans/jans-cedarling/bindings/cedarling_js/README.md

 Cedarling supports two distinct trust paradigms depending on where claims originate:

 ### 1. Token-Based Access Control (TBAC - Recommended)
-Uses `authorizeMultiIssuer(request)` to validate incoming signed cryptographically secure identity/access JSON Web Tokens (JWTs) against trusted issuers.
-Cedarling parses the claims, constructs token entities, performs authorization decisions, and ensures token expiration/signature rules are strictly enforced.
+Uses `authorizeMultiIssuer(request)` to process signed identity/access JSON Web Tokens (JWTs) from trusted issuers.
+Cedarling parses the claims, constructs token entities, and performs the authorization decision.
+Signature and status validation are enabled by default and can be disabled only through the explicitly dangerous test/debug options described above.

 ### 2. Application-Asserted Authorization
 Uses `authorizeUnsigned(request)` when the application has already unpacked/validated the user's identities and asserts them as raw, trusted Cedar entities.